fastai/nbdev/.github/ISSUE_TEMPLATE/bug_report.md

 **Minimally Reproduceable Example**

-To maximize the chances of your issue being fixed, you should share a minimal reproduceable example that allows us to reproduce your error.
-A good way to do this is to setup a new nbdev project    which containts the minimal amount of code that reproduces your issue.
+To maximize the chances of your issue being fixed, you should share a minimal reproducible example that allows us to reproduce your error.
+A good way to do this is to setup a new nbdev project which containts the minimal amount of code that reproduces your error.

-If we are not able to reproduce your issue, we may close your issue.
+If we are not able to reproduce your error, we may close your issue.